dankahle/passport-local-dk/readme.md

  * loginRollYourOwnMongoose: here I utilized passport-local-mongoose to roll my own with a db and hashing the pword.
 This is more realistic and still simplified

-* login: a simple passport-local solution with faked dataabse and no pword hashing
+* login: a simple passport-local solution with faked database and no pword hashing

 * loginMongoose: finally a realistic solution using passport, a database and pword hashing.